 The regional fellow will become a proficient clinical regionalist during the year, and will spend at least 3 days each week in the operating room suite, performing regional anesthetic techniques and gaining expertise in management of perioperative care of patients undergoing regional anesthesia.
 Fellows are also expected to instruct and supervise junior residents on rotation in Regional Anesthesia.
 They will also represent our Division at departmental Case Conferences, participate in a weekly Journal Club and attend monthly Fellow’s conferences.
 Fellows may also spend time in the anatomy laboratory and have the opportunity to teach first year medical students in their first year clinical anatomy course gaining valuable exposure to cadavers and anatomic variants.

 In addition, the Fellow will be available to assist with regional anesthesia techniques outside of the orthopedic surgery core.
-These techniques include paravertebral blocks for breast surgery, brachial plexus blocks for vascular procedures, and transversus abdominis plane (TAP) blocks following various abdominal procedures.
+These techniques include paravertebral blocks for breast surgery, brachial plexus blocks for vascular procedures, and transversus abdominis plane (TAP) and rectus sheath blocks following various abdominal procedures.
+These regional anesthesia procedures are one component of a multimodal postoperative pain management approach managed by our Acute Perioperative Interventional Pain Service (APIPS).
 In this way, the resident is exposed to a full spectrum of regional anesthesia techniques that are utilized for intraoperative anesthesia and postoperative analgesia.

 Elective rotations are available in the related areas of pain management.
 Flexibility exists to modify the standard rotation based upon the training, experience, and needs of the individual fellow.

 Danielle Ludwin, MD

 Robert Maniker, MD

 Ryan Ivie, MD Residency: Columbia University, New York, NY

 Lisa Jacob, MD Residency: Columbia University, New York, NY